Release Notes | Downloads

 About the Bluetooth Stack

-The Silicon Labs Bluetooth stack is an advanced Bluetooth 5-compliant protocol stack implementing the Bluetooth low energy standard.
+The v3.x Silicon Labs Bluetooth stack is an advanced Bluetooth 5-compliant protocol stack implementing the Bluetooth low energy standard.
 It supports multiple connections, concurrent central, peripheral, broadcaster, and observer roles.
-The Silicon Labs Bluetooth stack is meant for Silicon Labs Wireless Gecko SoCs and modules.
+The v3.x Silicon Labs Bluetooth stack is meant for Silicon Labs EFR32 SoCs and modules.

 The Silicon Labs Bluetooth stack provides multiple APIs for the developer to access the Bluetooth functionality.
-Two modes are supported:
+Three modes are supported:

-- Network Co-Processor (NCP) mode, where the Bluetooth stack runs in a Wireless Gecko and the application runs on a separate host MCU.
-For this use case, the Bluetooth stack can be configured into NCP mode where the API is exposed over a serial interface such as UART.
+- Network Co-Processor (NCP) mode, where the Bluetooth stack runs in an EFR32 and the application runs on a separate host MCU.
+For this use case, the Bluetooth stack can be configured into NCP mode where the API is exposed over a serial inter- face such as UART.

 Bluetooth Stack Features

 The features of the Silicon Labs Bluetooth stack are listed in the following table.

 All products deploying Bluetooth technology must go through the Bluetooth SIG's Qualification Process.
 Online resources will help you learn more about the Bluetooth Qualification , process, and tutorials on the Launch Studio , which is the online tool used to complete the Bluetooth Qualification Process.
 For assistance to qualify your device, consider reaching out to your nearest Bluetooth Qualification Consultant .

 When qualifying your end-product based on Silicon Labs’ Bluetooth stack, integrate the pre-qualified components.
 To learn more and see the list of pre-qualified components, see QSG169: Bluetooth® SDK v3.x Quick-Start Guide.

 This section briefly describes the different software APIs.